addisonj/ff-2019-smoth-operator/pres.md

 - The `StreamOperator` is marked as `PublicEvolving`, which means that it can change between versions.
 - Also, you can totally break your app and do weird things <!-- .element: class="fragment highlight-red" data-fragment-index="1" -->
+- Really, you should only use this if you know why<!-- .element: class="fragment" data-fragment-index="2" -->

+Note: some examples, you can break watermarks really easily, you can make checkpointing really slow, you can

 ----

 ### What it does

-The `DataStream` API is built on top of the `StreamOperator`, in fact, each operation is encapsulated inside a `StreamOperator` implementation

-It primarily handles:
+- is the primary building block of the `DataStream` API
+- encapsulates each `DataStream` operation
-- interaction with runtime and internal APIs
+- handles interaction with runtime and internal APIs
-- watermark and latency marker handling
+- processes watermarks and latency markers
-- state snapshotting and managing key context
+- facilitates state snapshotting and managing key contexts

 ----